chiraggivan/DE-food-delivery/README.md

 The ETL process involves the following steps across the three schemas:

 1. **Stage to Clean**:
-   - Streams in the stage schema (e.g., `location_stream`) capture changes in the raw tables.
+   - Streams in the stage schema (e.g., `location_stm`) capture changes in the raw tables.
    - A task triggers a stored procedure to merge the stream data into the clean schema.
    - Transformations include:
      - Casting data to proper data types (e.g., `location_id` as `INT`, `city` as `VARCHAR`).